nvim-lualine/lualine.nvim/README.md

                 -- 1: Shows tab_name
                 -- 2: Shows tab_nr + tab_name

+      -- Automatically updates active tab color to match color of other components (will be overidden if buffers_color is set) use_mode_colors = false,

       tabs_color = {
         -- Same values as the general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active tab.